A Conversation with RJ Starr

 You had influential teachers and mentors along the way.
 Who comes to mind?

-Oh I can think of about a half dozen or so: language teachers, science teachers, music teachers; and a poli sci (political science) professor in undergrad who would come to class dressed in the period he was lecturing on - I loved that, even while my peers would ridicule him.
+I can think of about a half dozen: language teachers, science teachers, music teachers, and a political science professor in undergrad who would come to class dressed in the period he was lecturing on.
+I loved that, even while my peers would ridicule him.
 These were people who took my questions seriously rather than treating me as an annoyance or disruption.
 Not every teacher did that.
 The ones who did left a mark.
 The ones who did not also left a mark, though a different kind.

 My Nana was the most significant.
 She modeled what it looks like to be a woman of serious intellectual standing in an environment that was not built for her, and she did it without making a performance of it.
 She just was who she was.
 That had a lasting effect on how I think about doing work that the surrounding structure does not necessarily support.